smith-sj/portfolio/README.md

 I wasn't sure what the documentation would say about putting `<h2>` tags inside the `<summary>` element but, thankfully, **[MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/summary)** states that permitted content includes *"Phrasing content or one element of Heading content."*

-These collapsible content boxes allowed me to put the majority of my content on the homepage so the mobile user didn't have to keep scrolling back to a navbar to move around pages.
+These collapsible content boxes allowed me to put the majority of my content on the homepage so that the mobile user didn't have to keep scrolling back to a navbar to move around pages.
 Most of the information a recruiter would be looking for can be quickly expanded and collapsed without having to scroll at all.

 <img align="right" style="margin: 20px" width="200" height="auto" src="./docs/component-images/galaxy-fold.png">